novayo/LeetCode/0930_Binary_Subarrays_With_Sum/README.md

 * Memory Usage: 17.8 MB, less than 23.77% of Python3 online submissions for Binary Subarrays With Sum.

 > presum + hashtable

+---

+try_3.py: O(n) O(n)

+* Runtime: 319 ms, faster than 26.24% of Python3 online submissions for Binary Subarrays With Sum.
+* Memory Usage: 20.2 MB, less than 17.30% of Python3 online submissions for Binary Subarrays With Sum.

+> presum + hashtable